Murcia

-The city, as the capital of the comarca Huerta de Murcia is called "Europe's orchard" due to its long agricultural tradition and its fruit, vegetable, and flower production and exports.
+The city, as the capital of the comarca Huerta de Murcia, is called "Europe's orchard" due to its long agricultural tradition and its fruit, vegetable, and flower production and exports.

 History

 The territory has been inhabited by humans since prehistory.
 People also lived in the current municipality during the Bronze and Iron Ages.
 During the late Chalcolithic and the Bronze Age, the occupancy of part of the current municipality was performed by the Argaric people.
 During the late Bronze Age and the Iron Age, the people who inhabited the current municipality were the Iberians.
 A remarkable site is a religious building, whose name is the De la Luz Iberian Sanctuary.
 There are traces of people presence during the Roman rule in the Iberian Peninsula era.
 A construction of the late Roman period in the Iberian Peninsula is a fortress, Castillo de los Garres, located in the south of the northern half of the municipality.

 It is widely believed that Murcia's name is derived from the Latin word myrtea or murtea, meaning land of the myrtle (the plant is known to grow in the general area), although it may also be a derivation of the word Murtia, which would mean Murtius Village (Murtius was a common Roman name).
 Other research suggests that it may owe its name to the Latin Murtae (Mulberry), which covered the regional landscape for many centuries.
 The Latin name eventually changed into the Arabic Mursiya, and then, Murcia.

 The city in its present location was founded with the name Madinat Mursiyah (مدينة مرسية 'city of Murcia') in AD 825 by Abd ar-Rahman II, who was then the emir of Córdoba.
-Umayyad planners, taking advantage of the course of the river Segura, created a complex network of irrigation channels that made the town's agricultural existence prosperous.
+Umayyad planners, taking advantage of the course of the river Segura, created an imaginative and complex network of irrigation channels that made the town's agricultural existence prosperous.
 In the 12th century the traveller and writer Muhammad al-Idrisi described the city of Murcia as populous and strongly fortified.
 After the fall of the Caliphate of Córdoba in 1031, Murcia passed under the successive rules of the powers seated variously at Almería and Toledo, but finally became capital of its own kingdom with Ibn Tahir (أبو عبد الرحمن بن طاهر).
 After the fall of the Almoravide empire, Ibn Mardanis made Murcia the capital of a new independent kingdom.
 At this time, Murcia was a very prosperous city, famous for its ceramics, exported to Italian towns, as well as for silk and paper industries, the first in Europe.
 The coinage of Murcia was considered as model in all the continent.
 The mystic Ibn Arabi (1165–1240) and the poet Ibn al-Jinan (d.1214) were born in Murcia during this period.